 myGaru empowers digital transformation towards a sovereign ecosystem by localising data, advertising, and AI services within national borders.

-Granular usage-based billing across all data touchpoints, identification, and other service transactions.
+Granular usage-based billing across all data touchpoints, identification, and other distributed service transactions

 myGaru requires no capital investment from the government.
 The platform runs on a federated model, where businesses deploy their own instance of myGaru software, while identity resolution operates via intergated with myGaru national telecom infrastructure.

 myGaru cloud is hosted within each country where the platform operates.
-It is specifically designed to prevent any cross-border data transfers — even during cohort-based processing between collaborating businesses using myGaru’s client-side software.
+It is specifically designed to prevent any cross-border data transfers — even during cohort-based processing between collaborating businesses using myGaru’s cloud-side software.

 myGaru’s model is based on success-based fees from transactions within the platform, with no upfront investment required.
 For example, businesses that monetise their data charged a commission from actual data earnings, while advertising services pay an identity resolution fee per use — transferred to telecoms after deduction of myGarup-relate technical commission.